Barcelona to Costa Brava Day Trip Guide | Getting There, Things to Do, Restaurants & More

 The Coastal city of Costa Brava is adorned with cobbled towns, calming mountain tops and beautiful beaches.
 Just North of Barcelona, Costa Brava is a hidden gem of the Catalonia Region.
 From charming villages showcasing the history of Catalonia to some of Spain’s best beaches - Costa Brava has something for everybody.

-Why take a Costa Brava Day Trip from Barcelona?
+Why Take a Barcelona to Costa Brava Day Trip?

 - Stunning Beaches: Costa Brava is lined with stunning beaches, some of the best in Spain.
 Unwind with a quick dip in the cool waters or bring out your inner adventurer and indulge in water sports like kayaking.